enthought/enaml/docs/source/instructional/tut_person.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In the code block for launching the script from the command line, we create a ``Person`` object and create an applicatation which serves it using the ``PersonView`` for the GUI::
+In the code block for launching the script from the command line, we create a ``Person`` object and create an application which serves it using the ``PersonView`` for the GUI::

     if __name__ == '__main__':